htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  Added a ``SEC_CREDENTIAL_SWEEP_DELAY`` configuration parameter which specifies how long, in seconds, we should wait before cleaning up unused credentials.
+   :ticket:`7484`

 -  *classad_eval* now allows its first (ClassAd) argument to be just the interior of a single ClassAd.
 That is, you no longer need to surround the first argument with square brackets.
 This means that